Importing more data#

 An imported row and an existing record that have the same values for all of the selected merge fields are considered the same record.
 In this case, importing will update the fields of the record with the imported data.
 Blank values from the imported data will be skipped, leaving the corresponding fields in the original record unchanged.

 Note: If there are multiple imported rows that have the same values for the selected merge fields, the last row will be used for matching and updating.
-If there are multiple existing records that have the same values for the selected merge fields, all of the records will be updated if a matching imported row is found.
+If there are multiple existing records that have the same values for the selected merge fields, only the first record will be updated if a matching imported row is found.